-Furthermore, concurrent work (Lachapelle et al., 2023; Fumero et al., 2023) has expanded this area of research to consider the multi-task and meta-learning settings.
-However, their approach to achieving permutation-identifiable representations relies on introducing heuristic sparsity constraints, such as entropy and $L_2$ -norm regularizers, within a bi-level optimization objective, which turns out
+Recent work (Lachapelle et al., 2023; Fumero et al., 2023) has expanded this area of research to consider the multi-task and meta-learning settings, and thus investigate the connections between identifiability and the structure of the learning problem itself.
+However, their approach to achieving permutation-identifiable representations relies on introducing heuristic sparsity constraints, such as entropy and L_2 -norm regularizers, within a bi-level optimization objective, which turns out to be difficult to solve both in theory and in practice (Sinha et al., 2017).
+In addition, their approaches are less applicable in practice since a huge number of tasks are required (more than 10^5 in their experiments).
+This contrasts with the straightforward, principled and task-efficient optimization objective arising from our probabilistic model.

-Figure 1: The workflow of our proposed method.
-Shapes are used to track the positions of the groundtruth and recovered latent factors.
+Figure 2: The workflow of our proposed method.
+Shapes are used to track the positions of the ground-truth and recovered latent factors.
 Colors are used to differentiate between causal and spurious latent factors.
 We assume that the observed variable is obtained by transforming the ground-truth latent factors with some mixing function.
 We show that a multi-task regression network (MTRN) can recover the ground-truth latent factors (i.e., data representations) up to linear transformation and further propose a multi-task linear causal model (MTLCM) to reduce the equivalence class for identifiability to permutations and scaling.